Locke’s Political Philosophy

 Locke talks both of retribution and of punishing only for reparation and restraint.
-Some have argued that this is evidence that Locke is combining both rationales for punishment in his theory (Simmons 1992).
+Simmons argues that this is evidence that Locke is combining both rationales for punishment in his theory.
 A survey of other seventeenth-century natural rights justifications for punishment, however, indicates that it was common to use words like “retribute” in theories that reject what we would today call retributive punishment.
 In the passage quoted above, Locke is saying that the proper amount of punishment is the amount that will provide restitution to injured parties, protect the public, and deter future crime.
 Locke’s attitude toward punishment in his other writings on toleration, education, and religion consistently follows this path toward justifying punishment on grounds other than retribution.
-His emphasis on restitution is interesting because restitution is backward looking in a sense (it seeks to restore an earlier state of affairs) but also forward looking in that it provides tangible benefits to those who receive the restitution (Tuckness 2010).
+Tuckness claims that Locke’s emphasis on restitution is interesting because restitution is backward looking in a sense (it seeks to restore an earlier state of affairs) but also forward looking in that it provides tangible benefits to those who receive the restitution.
 There is a link here between Locke’s understanding of natural punishment and his understanding of legitimate state punishment.
 Even in the state of nature, a primary justification for punishment is that it helps further the positive goal of preserving human life and human property.
 The emphasis on deterrence, public safety, and restitution in punishments administered by the government mirrors this emphasis.

 Locke claims that legitimate government is based on the idea of separation of powers.
 First and foremost of these is the legislative power.
 Locke describes the legislative power as supreme (Two Treatises 2.149) in having ultimate authority over “how the force for the commonwealth shall be employed” (2.143).
 The legislature is still bound by the law of nature and much of what it does is set down laws that further the goals of natural law and specify appropriate punishments for them (2.135).
 The executive power is then charged with enforcing the law as it is applied in specific cases.
 Interestingly, Locke’s third power is called the “federative power” and it consists of the right to act internationally according to the law of nature.
 Since countries are still in the state of nature with respect to each other, they must follow the dictates of natural law and can punish one another for violations of that law in order to protect the rights of their citizens.